astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/07-numpy-fundamentals.md

 - Performance optimization tips
 - Specialized submodules (random, fft, linalg)

 **Practice using the documentation NOW**: After each new function you learn, look it up in the official docs.
 Read the parameters, check the examples, and explore related functions.
 The ability to efficiently navigate documentation is as important as coding itself.
-Bookmark the NumPy documentation — you'll use it daily in research!
+Bookmark the NumPy documentation – you'll use it daily in research!

-Pro tip: Use the NumPy documentation's search function to quickly find what you need.
+**Pro tip:** Use the NumPy documentation's search function to quickly find what you need.
 Type partial function names or concepts, and it will suggest relevant pages.
 The "See Also" sections are goldmines for discovering related functionality.
 :::

+---

 ## 7.1 From Lists to Arrays: Why NumPy?

 :::{margin}
 **NumPy**
 A fundamental package for scientific computing in Python, providing support for large, multi-dimensional arrays and matrices.
 :::

 :::{margin}
 **ndarray**
 NumPy's n-dimensional array object, the core data structure for numerical computation.
 :::

 :::{margin}
 **Contiguous Memory**
 Data stored in adjacent memory locations, enabling fast access and cache efficiency.
 :::